balupeddireddy08/Model_Context_Protocol_for_AI/concept-deep-dive/README.md

 1. Tool execution typically requires user approval
 2. Servers can implement authentication (OAuth, API keys)
 3. Hosts can limit which servers they connect to
+4. Servers only receive necessary contextual information
+5. Cross-server interactions are controlled by the host

 ```mermaid
 graph LR